 Robert J. Miller’s areas of expertise are civil procedure, federal Indian law, American Indians and international law, American Indian economic development and Native American natural resources.
-An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is the Chief Justice of the Court of Appeals of the Grand Ronde Tribe and sits as a judge for other tribes.
+An enrolled citizen of the Eastern Shawnee Tribe of Oklahoma, he is a justice on the Court of Appeals for the Grand Ronde Tribe and sits as a judge for other tribes.

 Professor Miller’s published works include articles, books and book chapters on a wide array of federal Indian law issues and civil procedure, and he speaks regularly on Indian law issues across the U.S. and in other countries.
 He is the author of Native America, Discovered and Conquered: Thomas Jefferson, Lewis and Clark, and Manifest Destiny (2006), and Reservation “Capitalism:” Economic Development in Indian Country (2012), and he co-authored Discovering Indigenous Lands: The Doctrine of Discovery in the English Colonies (2010).
-Professor Miller maintains a blog on Indian affairs, which has been noticed by the wallstreetjournal.com and a poll of leading Indian blogs, and will be archived by the Library of Congress.
-He also has worked as a consultant with the American Philosophical Society since 2006 on tribal language and artifact issues.
+Professor Miller’s blog on Indian affairs was noted by the wallstreetjournal.com and a poll of leading Indian blogs, and will be archived by the Library of Congress.
+He also has worked as a consultant with the American Philosophical Society since 2006 on tribal language and archival issues.
+He was elected to the American Institute in 2012 and to the American Philosophical Society in 2014.

 Reservation “Capitalism:” Economic Development in Indian Country (Praeger 2012, Univ.
 Neb.
 Press paperback 2013).